hectornieto/pyTSEB/docs/index.rst

 Summary
 -------
-The Two Source Energy Balance model computes the turbulent fluxes for two layers, soil and vegetation, where both layers are allow to interact between them.
-Therefore allowing an analogy between the flux transport and the *Ohm's Law* for transport of electricity, the sensible *H* and latent :math:`\lambda E` heat fluxes can be represented as in
+The Two Source Energy Balance (TSEB) model computes the turbulent fluxes for two layers, soil and vegetation, with the interaction between the layers being allowed.
+Therefore, following an analogy between the flux transport and the *Ohm's Law* for transport of electricity, the network of sensible *H* and latent :math:`\lambda E` heat flux transfers can be thought of as being in series and represented as in:

 .. image:: TSEB_Scheme.png
 	:alt: TSEB resistance network in series

-where :math:`\lambda E` is estimated as a residual of the surface energy balance.
+In the TSEB scheme :math:`\lambda E` is usually estimated as a residual of the surface energy balance:

 .. math::
 	\lambda{}E_{S}&\approx R_{n,S}-G-H_{S}\\